Civic nationalism: History

 The Corsican nationalist movement organized around the FLNC is giving a civic definition of the Corsican nation ("destiny community") in the continuity of Pasquale Paoli and the ideas of the Lumières.

 The Scottish National Party and Plaid Cymru, which advocate independence of their respective nations from the United Kingdom, proclaim themselves to be civic nationalist parties, in which they advocate the independence and popular sovereignty of the people living in their nation's society, not individual ethnic groups.

 The Republican Left of Catalonia supports a civic Catalan independentism and defends a Catalan Republic based on republicanism and civic values within a diverse society.

 The Union of Cypriots define its ideology as Cypriot nationalism, a civic nationalism that focuses on the shared identity of Greek Cypriots and Turkish Cypriots.
 It highlights both communities' common culture, heritage and traditions as well as economic, political, and social rights.
 It also supports the reunification of Cyprus and the end of foreign interference by Greece, Turkey, and the United Kingdom.

+Moldovan diplomat Mihai Gribincea described the Party of Action and Solidarity (PAS) as promoting a "civic Moldovan nation".

 Outside Europe, it has also been used to describe the Republican Party in the United States during the Civil War Era.